franciscomesa/docker-learning/README.md

 - Docker in Docker
   - Ubuntu DIND
-  - Official Docker in docker (official)
+  - Official Docker in Docker
 - Quality pieces with Docker
-  - Jenkins in docker
+  - Jenkins in Docker
   - Sonar with real live project
+  - Zalenium: Selenium Grid with steroids in Docker
+- Windows in Docker

 Reference repositories: